 - (1) Reconciliation and Adjustment.
 All funding amounts identified under this FA are based on prior year appropriations and subject to amendment to reflect the full amount due for FY 2012 and FY 2013-17 based on the final appropriations for each year.
-IHS will provide sufficient documentation and work with UNHS to reconcile the amounts due under this FA to the amounts actually received by UNHS. - provided, UNIS shall be eligible to receive a tribal share for which it meets the eligibility criteria of any unobligated funds existing as of the end of the fourth quarter of each fiscal year, including but not limited to, the IHS Headquarters Management Initiatives and Director's Emergency Fund line items, (1) where the UNHS's full annual share for that funding category was not identified in FA Attachments listed in section 5(a) [Funding Amounts] or for which the total funds available for distribution to Tribes in those categories for the applicable fiscal year increased after execution of this FA, and (2) where the funds involved were not subject to a Congressional earmark that precludes distribution to the UNHS. - (3) Other Navajo Area Managed Funds.
-In addition to the amounts otherwise provided, the UNHS shall remain eligible to receive a tribal share of all other funds for which it meets the eligibility criteria for any unobligated NAIHS funding existing at the end of the fourth quarter of the federal fiscal year including but not limited to NAIHS non-recurring funds.
-If any additional or supplemental funding is received by the NAIHS specifically for any tunds withheld from tribal distribution (on the attached spreadsheets), or if the NAIHS does not pay these actual costs, the UNIIS shall receive its share of additional tribal shares made available as a result on the same basis as such funds are provided to directly operated or contracted or compacted service units or areas.
+IHS will provide sufficient documentation and work with UNHS to reconcile the amounts due under this FA to the amounts actually received by UNHS. - (2) Other Headquarters Resources.
+In addition to the amounts otherwise provided, UNIIS shall be eligible to receive a tribal share for which it meets the eligibility criteria of any unobligated funds existing as of the end of the fourth quarter of each fiscal year, including but not limited to, the IHS Headquarters Management Initiatives and Director's Emergency Fund line items, (1) where the UNHS's full annual share for that funding category was not identified in FA Attachments listed in section 5(a) [Funding Amounts] or for which the total funds available for distribution to Tribes in those categories for the applicable fiscal year increased after execution of this FA, and (2) where the funds involved were not subject to a Congressional earmark that precludes distribution to the UNHS. - (3) Other Navajo Area Managed Funds.
+In addition to the amounts otherwise provided, the UNHS shall remain eligible to receive a tribal share of all other funds for which it meets the eligibility criteria for any unobligated NAHS funding existing at the end of thick should quarter of the redecin because in hid in that not analled to NAIHS non-reculting tunds.
+If my additionation impliented, fanding a system by the NAIHS specifically for any funds withheld from firstal distribution con the attached spreadsheets) or if the NAIHS does not say these action costs, the UScIPS durit course to some of additional tribal shares made available or a result on the nature two and associate provided to does the operated or contracted of compacted service or as a